devasworski/frozen_lake/README.md

             Run the program with a big lake (8x8)
         - v
-            output the results as a .png file. the ghostscript library is required (installalation instructions below).
+            output the results as a .png file. the ghostscript library is required (instructions below).
-            For Mac:
-                `brew install ghostscript`

-            For Windows:
-                Go on the officle [Webpage](https://ghostscript.com/releases/)

 #### **Output**